Adroiti/docs-for-code-review-tools/Cppcheck/doubleFree.md

-Pattern: Double free
+Pattern: Memory is freed twice

 Issue: -

 ## Description

-Memory pointed to by is freed twice.
+Memory pointed to by variable is freed twice.

 ## Further Reading